 A healthcare directive's "living will" section provides the withdrawal of treatment or life-sustaining care.
 Triggering this section involves two determinations made by an individual's attending physicians.

 First, the individual must be considered incompetent as part of an advanced healthcare directive.
 In other words, he cannot understand the potential material benefits, risks, and alternatives involved in specific proposed healthcare decisions.
 As a result, the individual cannot decide on his behalf.
 Nor can the individual communicate that decision to any other person.
 An advanced directive lawyer can work with you to determine competence.

 Second, the physician must determine whether the individual has an "end-stage medical condition" or is "permanently unconscious."
 As part of an advanced healthcare directive, these terms are statutorily defined as follows:

 An "end-stage medical condition" is an incurable and irreversible medical condition in an advanced state caused by injury, disease, or physical illness.
 In the attending physician's opinion, to a reasonable degree of medical certainty, the condition results in death, despite the introduction or continuation of medical treatment.

 "Permanently unconscious" is a medical condition diagnosed following currently accepted medical standards.
 It involves a reasonable medical certainty that loss of consciousness is total and irreversible and that a capacity for interaction with the environment doesn't exist.
 The term includes, without limitation, an irreversible vegetative state or irreversible coma.

-Talk to Our Estate Attorneys about an Advanced Healthcare Directive
+Talk to Our Lawyers about an Advanced Healthcare Directive